May 17 2019 · Piotr Płoński

 After model training, some basic evaluation is made (without information what kind of model is it)

-google autoML evaluation 1
+Google AutoML evaluation 1

 Of course, the model cannot be downloaded and used offline in local settings.